 This question can actually be a little bit misleading.
 There is no one-size-fits-all form of CBD extracts that will always be the best for everybody.
 Instead, the extract that will be best for you will depend on your intended purpose for consuming, your budgetary constraints, and the kind of cannabinoids you are hoping to consume.

 Usually, full spectrum CBD extracts are considered by industry experts to be “the best.”
-The entourage effect that can be gained from consuming them makes them the most effective at treating a variety of different conditions and satisfying a variety of different needs.
+The entourage effect that can be gained from consuming them makes them the most effective at satisfying a variety of different needs.
 However, there are still many instances in which someone might want to consider consuming a different kind of CBD extract.
 CBD isolates and THC free extracts can offer a more targeted approach to wellness treatments and being able to focus on CBD and nothing else is sometimes considered preferable.

 Regardless of what you are looking for in a CBD extract, there is likely an extract available that will work for you.
 By taking the time to understand the differences in these products, the usefulness of the fractional distillation process, and the unique workings of the entourage effect, you will be in a much better position to make the choice that is best for you.